 From personal experience and talking to colleagues, I am aware of the problems facing graded lesson observations and I knew that the evidence is stacked against the process although I had never looked into it myself.
-It always felt as though the practice would eventually fade away and it was something that I wouldn’t need to worry about.

 So what does the evidence say: